philc/book-notes/principles - ray dalio.md

   * Recognize that the size of the organization can pose a threat to meaningful relationships
     * 50-100 still feels like a community, so carve up departments as needed to preserve that feel at some level of the org.
+* Create a culture in which it is okay to make mistakes and unacceptable not to learn from them (chap 26)
+  * Scenario: firing someone who had made a severe mistake would've encouraged the remaining employees to hide their mistakes.
+  * At Blackstone they built a centralized "issue log" of mistakes made by traders, so everyone could learn from them and they could be systematically solved.
+(Sounds like eng post-mortems)
+  * "Don't feel bad about your mistakes or those of others.
+Love them!"
+    * Don't judge.
+Instead, feel good about the evolutionary process.
+  * Don't worry about looking good -- worry about achieving your goals
+    * Get over "blame" and "credit" and get on with "accurate" and "inaccurate"
+  * "Remember to reflect when you experience pain"
+    * Go towards the pain, live where it is.
+It's a precious resource; use it to learn and grow.
+  * "Know that nobody can see themselves objective."
+So you need outside data to truly understand yourself when you're making mistakes.
+* Get and stay in sync (alignment) (chap 27)
+  * "Spend lavishly on the time and energy you devote to getting in sync, because it's the best investment you can make."
+    * Is this true?
+Why is it that so often, it's super expensive to get alignment?
+  * Watch out for "topic slip".
+Complete a topic before skipping forward to the next one.
+  * Watch out for assertive "fast talkers"
+    * This is a technique where the speaker makes assertions faster than they can be assessed.
+It doesn't allow for rigorous discourse.
+    * "Recognize that it's your responsibility to make sense of things and don't move on until you do.
+If you're feeling pressured, say something like 'Sorry, but I'm going to need to slow you down so I can make sense of what you're saying.'
+Then ask your questions.
+All of them."
+  * If you find you can't reconcile major differences -- especially in values -- consider whether the relationship is worth preserving.
+* Believability weight your decision making (chap 28)
+  * In short, query or put in a room three credible people who can help with an important decision, select them carefully, and focus on their reasoning, not their past conclusions.
+  * "Remember that everyone has opinions and they are often bad.
+Opinions are easy to produce; everyone has plenty of them and most people are eager to share them -- even to fight for them.
+Unfortunately many are worthless or even harmful, including a lot of your own."
+  * "Don't pay as much attention to people's conclusions as to the reasoning that led them to their conclusions.
+It is common for conversations to consist of people sharing their conclusions rather than exploring the reasoning that led to those conclusions.
+As a result, there is an overabundance of confidently expressed bad opinions."
+    * The reasoning is probably timeless, whereas the conclusion is also a function of circumstance.
+  * Selecting the right people to ask is half the work of getting to the truth.
+    * "If you ask someone a question, they will probably give you an answer, so think through to whom you should address your questions."
+  * Disagreeing must be done efficiently
+    * The author recommends a brain trust of three people for most important decisions.
+      * "Since you don't have the time to thoroughly examine everyone's thinking yourself, choose your believable people wisely."
+* Recognize how to get beyond disagreements
+  * "Make sure people don't confuse the right to complain, give advice, and openly debate with the right to make decisions"
+    * Decision makers have specific responsibility and authority which they must bear.
+They are responsible for the result of the decision, so they must be the one to make it.
+  * "Don't let the little things divide you when your agreement on the big things should bind you."
+    * "Narcissism of small differences."
+  * "Once a decision is made, everyone should get behind it even though individuals may still disagree"
+    * "In order to be effective, all groups that work together have to operate with protocols that allow time for disagreements to be explored, but in which dissenting minority parties recognize that group cohesion supersedes their individual desires once they have been overruled."

 * Other people's notes for review
   * https://inside.bwater.com/publications/principles_excerpt